rejojer/PageIndex/README.md

 Inspired by AlphaGo, we propose **[PageIndex](https://vectify.ai/pageindex)** — a **_vectorless_**, **reasoning-based RAG** system that builds a *hierarchical tree index* for long documents and *reasons* over that index for *retrieval*.
 It simulates how **human experts** navigate and extract knowledge from complex documents through **tree search**, enabling LLMs to *think* and *reason* their way to the most relevant document sections.
 PageIndex performs retrieval in two steps:

-1. Generate a "Table-of-Contents" **tree structure index** of documents
+1. Generate a “Table-of-Contents” **tree structure index** of documents
 2. Perform reasoning-based retrieval through **tree search**

 <div align="center">